-Lowest-priced physically backed Silver ETC on the market today.
+One of the lowest-priced physically backed Silver ETCs on the market today.

 Total Expense Ratio of 0.2%

 While silver is largely viewed as a precious metal the most recent World Silver Survey suggests that almost half of silver demand is used in industry.
 The most important of these is found within the electronics industry (30%), though silver’s use in photovoltaics (solar panels) is also growing rapidly (10%).
 Silver’s use in brazing and soldering alloys - used for joining pieces of metal - is also an important industrial use (5%).
 Although in decline, silver’s use in photography still accounts for 3% of demand.

 Silver Survey data indicates that jewellery consumed some 20% of demand in 2019, while silverware accounted for a further 6%.
 Physical investment, mainly in the form of bars/ingots accounted for 19% of demand, while investment in physically-backed gold Exchange Traded Products (ETPs) accounted for a further 8% of demand.

 The Investment that Glitters

 Like gold, silver has a number of attractive qualities as an investment including: